erickveil/erickveil.github.com/_posts/2020-02-06-Rogeworld-Abilities-Inventory-and-Motivation.md

 I did promise that I would try to get you a downloadable version of the game, but it's not going to happen this week.
 I just ran a build, and now I've discovered that in a build the game doesn't start properly, even though it starts properly in the editor.
 This will have to be sorted out before I can get you something that at least you can move around on and explore.

 For now, you will have to content yourself with reading.

+## Edit: Download Available!

+I worked out the problem thanks to [this obscure clue.](https://gitlab.com/altom/altunity/altunitytester/issues/236) I had to figure out how to get the deployment to generate a log.
+Once I had that, I had an error message.
+That eventually led me to the link.
+The problem was that I am using dynamic objects for player and mob attribute and equipment (*that's* a whole blog post in itself).
+I'm using JSON.NET for this because it's so easy to use and there's that lingering future feature of serialization I talked about.
+Unity defaults to building to .NET 2.0, which didn't support JSON.NET.
+Changing it to 4.0 fixed the compile.

+[Here's a link](https://github.com/erickveil/erickveil.github.com/releases/tag/RW-0.1) to the very buggy early pre-release.
+We're not even alpha yet, folks.